rcndeinfo@ndevr.org.uk

 The RCNDE Management Board is the governing body of RCNDE and has ultimate responsibility for all policy and strategic issues, as well as approving and directing the Centre’s activities.
 The RCNDE Director and Management team report to the RCNDE Management Board at least three times per year as part of RCNDE’s annual activity cycle.

-The Management Board has a voting membership composed of one representative for each fully paid industrial member, one representative from each member university, one representative of the Engineering and Physical Sciences Research Council, the RCNDE director and another executive director of the NDE Research Association.
+The Management Board has a voting membership composed of one representative for each fully paid Tier 1 and Tier 2 member, one representative from each member university, one representative of the Engineering and Physical Sciences Research Council, the RCNDE director and another executive director of the NDE Research Association.

 In addition, the Centre undertakes to ensure effective communication between the researchers and industry, both informally and formally via the Board.
 The consortium may be broadened to include other universities with research capabilities needed to meet requirements identified by the Board.